Healthy Homes Assessment Wadestown

 Wadestown Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the inside of the building it’s also about the outside.
-You must ensure there is somewhere for surface or ground water and to prevent it from getting inside.
-When it concerns damp and moisture it is often those concerns that you aren’t aware of that can cause a lot of trouble that can cause the property to suffer and affecting your tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about the interior of the building it’s also about the outside.
+You must make sure there is somewhere for surface, rain or ground water, and prevent it from getting into the building.
+When it is damp and moisture, it’s typically what you don’t see that can cause a lot of trouble and cause damage to your investment and affecting the tenant’s health.

-Rental properties should be equipped with effective drainage to eliminate storm water, surface water, and ground water.
+Rental properties must be equipped with effective drainage for the removal of floodwaters, surface water, and ground water.
 This includes the proper outfall or runoff.
-Making sure that the water has a location to go, and also that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.
+Making sure the water has a location to go, and it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.

-In addition to a drainage system to avoid moisture ingress, if your rental is enclosed between the floor and soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.
+In addition to the drainage system that will prevent water ingress, if the property has an enclosed space between your floor and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

-An underground moisture barrier generally a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from accumulating into the building.
-It also assists in preventing water damage to the floor insulation.
+A ground moisture barrier is usually an insulating sheet of polythene laid over the ground to stop any moisture from the ground from accumulating into the property.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection